 Who cares?
 Today Zibo explores the world.
 Neighing happily, he steps through the green fields.

 Animals understand people when they talk.

-A dog knows what you want if you ask him to give a paw.
+A dog knows what you want if you ask it to give a paw.

-A horse that pulls the cart knows when he has to stop.
+A horse that pulls the cart knows when it has to stop.

-But human beings do not know precisely what the cow wants when she moos.
+But human beings do not know precisely what the cow wants, when it moos.

-When a cat meows, you may think that she wants to eat, but what did she actually ask?
+When a cat meows, you may think that it wants to eat, but what did it actually ask?

-Maybe she wants a piece of the chocolate that you are eating?
+Maybe it wants a piece of the chocolate that you are eating?